-This includes, where practicable and appropriate to do so, consulting with the relatives, carers and others who have an interest in the donor's welfare.
+This includes, where practicable and appropriate to do so, consulting with anyone the donor has named to be consulted, and people who have an interest in the donor's welfare, such as the relatives, carers and any co-attorney.

 It also includes, where reasonably practicable, permitting and encouraging the donor to participate as fully as possible or improving their ability to participate in making the decision.